augustbright/summaries/docker.md

 FROM alpine

 # On each step of building process:
-#    1. a temporary container is created from prev. step,
+#    1. a temporary container is created from prev. step
 #    2. given command is executed on that container
 #    3. a new image is created from that container